Let’s face it. Because of the tight market, even your best real estate marketing strategies from a few years ago might be on shaky ground in 2022.

 By the way, both pianos she featured in her listings sold.
 One for $50,000 and one for $100,000.

 9. Invest More Time & Effort into R&D

 Okay, I know what you’re thinking.
 I sell houses, what the heck do I need research and development for?
 Glad you asked!
 In this case, R&D does not stand for research and development.
 It stands for Ripoff & Duplicate.

 Yes, you read that right.
-In 2019 I want you to not only start taking your competition seriously, but to research what they’re doing and do the exact same thing.
+I want you to not only start taking your competition seriously, but to research what they’re doing and do the exact same thing.